The original component of StreetSquash, the After School Program serves over 400 students, alumni, and families in Harlem and Newark.

 Academic sessions at StreetSquash focus on homework help, development of study skills and consistent work habits, and individualized academic support for each participant.
-StreetSquash’s Academic Directors oversee student progress over the course of many years in partnership with parents, tutors, and classroom teachers, making weekly visits to partner schools to assess student performance, behavior, and their unmet educational needs.
+StreetSquash’s Academic Director oversees student progress over the course of many years in partnership with parents, tutors, and classroom teachers, making monthly visits to partner schools to assess student performance, behavior, and their unmet educational needs.

-- After School Tutoring Sessions: Twice weekly individual homework help and academic support.
+- After School Tutoring Sessions: Weekly individual homework help and academic support.

-- Literacy Enrichment: Friday curriculum-based instruction for middle schoolers on a wide variety of topics including creative writing, robotics, forensic science, and Emotional Imprint.
+- Literacy Enrichment: Curriculum-based instruction for middle schoolers on a wide variety of topics including creative writing, robotics, forensic science, and Emotional Imprint.

-- Individual Tutoring: One-on-one sessions for struggling students and those who want extra support in any subject for the state Regents exams.
+- Individual Tutoring: One-on-one sessions for struggling students and those who want extra support in any subject for the state Standardized tests and Regents exams.